hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 ## Frontend to Backend Connection

 AWS usually has tons of options for any given requirement.
 Hosting a website is the exception.
-AWS has only one service for content distribution (AWS Cloudfront).
-The AWS S3 storage service can also do basic webhosting, but it is only regional and it can only do http.
+AWS has only one service for content distribution: AWS Cloudfront.
+The AWS S3 storage service can also do basic webhosting, but it is only regional and does not support https.
 A simple fact that sends many innocent cloud engineers down the rabbit hole of configuring cloudfront correctly.

-To mimic the local setup, the cloudfront distribution will serve as the entry point and it will proxy all requests matchin `/api/*` to the api gateway.
-To do this, you will arlready need a special forwarding policy, otherwise you will get a `Bad Request` error:
+To mimic the local setup, the cloudfront distribution will serve as the entry point and it will proxy all requests matching `/api/*` to the api gateway.
+To do this, you will already need a special forwarding policy, otherwise you will get a `Bad Request` error:

 ```typescript